thpchandrika/cs545-react/README.md

 Redux is a predictable state container for JavaScript apps.
 It helps in managing the state of your application in a predictable way.
 To install Redux, run the following command:

-npm install redux
+npm install redux <br>
-npm install react-redux
+npm install react-redux <br>
 npm install @reduxjs/toolkit

 ## Routing

-Install these for routing
+To install Routing dependencies, run the following command:

 npm install react-router-dom